Alb-24/TelegramChatBot/README.md

-# Telegram ChatBot ⚠️ ***Work in Progress!*** ⚠️
+# Telegram Anonymous ChatBot

-Welcome to ChatBot, a Telegram bot that connects users for random anonymous chats!
+Welcome to this example of ChatBot, a Telegram bot that connects users for random anonymous chats!

 ## Table of Contents